Svdwege/ubiquitous-waddle/README.md

 ## Book and excercises

-The related book [Advanced C v2.1](BookExercises/AdvancedC-v2.1.pdf) is in pdf format available.
+The related book [AdvancedCv3.0](./AdvancedCv3.0.pdf) is in pdf format available, the code as used in the examples of this book can be found in [bookexamplecode](./BookExamplecode).
+Lab exercis can be found in [LabExercisesADCv3.0.pdf](./LabExercisesADCv3.0.pdf), the code as used in the exercises can be found in [LabExercisesCode](./LabeExercisesCode).

 Book exercises are partly prepared in the [BookExercises](BookExercises) subdirectory.